HypothesisWorks/hypothesis/docs/supported.rst

 In theory Hypothesis should work anywhere that Python does.
 In practice it is only known to work and regularly tested on OSX, Windows and Linux, and you may experience issues running it elsewhere.
-For example a known issue is that FreeBSD splits out the python-sqlite package from the main python package, and you will need to install that in order for it to work.

 If you're using something else and it doesn't work, do get in touch and I'll try to help, but unless you can come up with a way for me to run a CI server on that operating system it probably won't stay fixed due to the inevitable march of time.